 The short answer is yes.
 Lenders realise that many people choose to continue working past typical retirement age, and that others still have mortgage debt from previous arrangements.
 As such, they provide options to suit – albeit more limited.
 If you're approaching retirement and still have an interest-only mortgage you're not sure how you'll pay off (or you want to remortgage for any other reason), taking out a retirement interest-only (RIO) mortgage could be an option.

 A possible alternative to equity release and a way to clear your current mortgage debt without needing to downsize, a RIO mortgage works in a similar way to traditional interest-only deals and can be very helpful in obtaining a mortgage in retirement.
 So, is now the time to consider one?

-RIO mortgages allow homeowners to remortgage their existing loan under similar terms to their current arrangement, meaning they only need to repay the interest for the term of the loan – which can be a lot more achievable for those on a pension income.
-Then, when the borrower dies or goes into care, the property will be sold, and the mortgage repaid with any additional value in the house forming part of your estate.
+A RIO mortgage is a way for older homeowners to borrow in retirement.
+Much like with a standard interest-only loan, borrowers only need to repay the interest rather than the capital – which can be a lot more achievable for those on a pension income.
+However, there’s usually no set repayment date; rather, when the borrower dies or goes into care, the house will be sold and the mortgage repaid, with any additional value in the house forming part of your estate.

 Yes, and this is the key reason that RIO mortgages were introduced.
 After the boom of interest-only deals in the 80s and 90s, their popularity quickly plummeted when endowments, house prices and investments did the same in the midst of the financial crisis.
 People found themselves with a ticking time bomb of a mortgage they had no way of repaying, many of whom were approaching retirement, so rather than see huge swathes of borrowers losing their homes, the industry responded – and so the option of extending an interest-only mortgage into retirement came into being.